paco0x/amm-arbitrageur/README.md

 $ cp .secret.ts.sample .secret.ts
 ```

 3. Edit the private and address field in above config.

-Then run the script to deploy:
+4. Then run the script to deploy.
+By default, it deploys to BSC.
+If you wanna dpeloy to other network, you may need to change the network settings in `hardhat.config.ts`.
+You also need to change the WETH or other token address in the `deploy.ts`, it's WBNB address by default.

 ```bash